 Power exchange "Nord Pool AS" (hereinafter - NP) ensures allocation of the capacity for the market participants on the basis of information provided by the Baltic States TSOs and according to the Rules.
 NP ensures implicit auctions between the Baltic States.
-As stipulated in Article 373 of the Electricity Market Law, the transactions of market participants, which exceed borders of one bidding area and include the physical transmission of electricity, must only be performed in the power exchange.
+As stipulated in Article 37^3 of the Electricity Market Law, the transactions of market participants, which exceed borders of one bidding area and include the physical transmission of electricity, must only be performed in the power exchange.

-In 2019, the Baltic States had a congestion at the Estonian and Latvian interconnection for 29% of the total time of the year on average, with an increase of 3% compared to 2018.
+In 2020, the Baltic States had a congestion at the Estonian and Latvian interconnection for 5% of the total time of the year on average, with a decrease of 24% compared to 2019.

 The Net Transfer Capacity (NTC) between the Estonian and Latvian systems will continue to be distributed for allocation.
-At the same time, PTR limited (300 MW on annual, 50-100 MW on quarterly and 100-152 MW on a monthly basis) is sold at an auction with the obligation to sell them back to the TSOs.
-For the repurchased capacity, the TSOs will pay to the holders of PTR limited a fee equivalent to the price difference of the NP Estonian and Latvian price area in the corresponding period.
-The PTR limited auctions for the year 2019 are organized by Joint Allocation Office (hereinafter - JAO).
+At the same time, FTR (299 MW on annual, 50-100 MW on quarterly and 149-150 MW on a monthly basis) is sold at an auction with the obligation to sell them back to the TSOs.
+For the repurchased capacity, the TSOs will pay to the holders of FTR a fee equivalent to the price difference of the NP Estonian and Latvian price zone in the corresponding period.
+The FTR auctions from the year 2019 are organized by Joint Allocation Office (hereinafter - JAO).
 On 1 October 2018, JAO became the Single Allocation Platform (SAP) for all European TSOs that operate in accordance with EU legislation, since it is able to implement and fulfill all regulatory obligations and requirements.
 The auctions in the SAP doubled the number of the participants and increased competition for volume offered by TSOs.